joBr99/nspanel-lovelace-ui/ioBroker/README.md

     interpolateColor: (boolean | undefined),// fade between color on and off, useColor on Page or PageItem must be enabled
     minValue: (number | undefined),         // the minimum value for the fade calculation, if smaller the minimum value will be used
     maxValue: (number | undefined),         // the maximum value for the fade calculation, if larger the maximum value will be used
-    buttonText: (string | undefined)        // the Button Text, default is "Press" }
+    name: (string | undefined)              // the Name which should be displayed, default is the name of the object itself }
 ```